Welcome to this post: 4 Mold Mycotoxin Tested Coffees.

 If you’ve read my blog before, you know Laird Superfood is one of my very favorite brands.
 I drink their Unsweetened Coffee Creamer pretty much every single day.

 Coffee-wise, I mix their Medium & Dark Roast Whole Bean Coffees.
 Laird Superfood tests their coffee beans after flesh removal (a step of coffee processing) to ensure they are mycotoxin-free.
-You can learn more about their thoughtful processing here.
+You can learn more about their thoughtful processing on their website.

 Laird Superfood as a brand is one of my very favorites to promote, as I have been a longtime fan of founder Laird & his wife Gabby’s teachings.